aboutcode-org/aboutcode-toolkit/README.rst

       --all_in_one          Generate all the ABOUT files in the [output_path] without any project structure

-      --copy_license=COPY_LICENSE
+      --copy_files=COPY_FILES
-                            Copy the 'license_text_file' from the project to the generated location Project path - Project path
+                            Copy the '*_file' from the project to the generated location Project path - Project path

       --license_text_location=LICENSE_TEXT_LOCATION
                             Copy the 'license_text_file' from the directory to the generated location License path - License text files path